 A through hole was drilled to mount the master switch which was placed to clear the top of the lid when its closed.

-Update: The hot glue did not hold up and the fan fell off so I made brackets for it.
-I made these out of two metal strips that came with the radio.
+For the fan I made brackets out of two metal strips that came with the radio.
 They are intended for removing it from a blind install and since I can reach the back of the radio I don't need these.
 I drilled holes on the ends of each strip and bent them around the fan frame with tabs sticking out to mount it to the underside of the top panel.
 To mount the brackets I drilled shallow pilot holes and used small 1/4" long self tapping screws offset with washers to keep them from poking out the other side.

 Once my new batch of switches arrive I will mount the fan switch next to the master switch and bolt the speed controller to the bottom of the panel with the knob sticking though so adjustments can be made without lifting the panel.
 Unlike the box material the ABS takes to the glue well so the cooling fan will remain glued to the panel.